 Treatment of all patients with new, previously untreated TB should consist of a

-Initial intensive–phase therapy is with 4 antibiotics: INH, RIF, PZA, and EMB (see see Dosing of First-Line Anti-TB Drugs* for dosing).
+Initial intensive–phase therapy is with 4 antibiotics: INH, RIF, PZA, and EMB (see Table 1: Dosing of First-Line Anti-TB Drugs* for dosing).
 These drugs can be given daily throughout this phase or daily for 2 wk, followed by doses 2 or 3 times/wk for 6 wk.
 Intermittent administration (usually with higher doses) is usually satisfactory because of the slow growth of tubercle bacilli and the residual postantibiotic effect on growth (after antibiotic inhibition, bacterial growth is often delayed well after antibiotics are below the minimal inhibitory concentration).
 However, daily therapy is recommended for patients with MDR-TB or HIV coinfection.
 Regimens involving less than daily dosing must be carried out as DOT because each dose becomes more important.

 After 2 mo of intensive 4-drug treatment, PZA and usually EMB are stopped, depending on the drug susceptibility pattern of the original isolate.